I Am A:

 Alumni Chapter Awards

-What are Alumni Chapter Awards: Alumni Chapter Awards recognize Delta Chi Alumni Chapters who have demonstrated operational excellence during the academic year.
+What are Alumni Chapter Awards?
+Alumni Chapter Awards recognize Delta Chi Alumni Chapters who have demonstrated operational excellence during the academic year.
 Alumni Chapters must be in good standing with Delta Chi Headquarters to be eligible to receive any award.
 Eligibility is based upon an Alumni Chapter’s submission of fees and annual reports.

 To Apply: Alumni Chapters can submit an application for all award categories through the application link below.